coder/sail/site/content/docs/installation.md

 sail --help
 ```

-### Browser Extension
+## Browser Extension

-We recommend [installing our extension](/docs/concepts/browser-extension/) for the best experience.
+In order to have an optimal experience while using Sail, we recommend [installing the browser extension](/docs/browser-extension/).

 ## Updating